kartikmehta8/thedaotool/CONTRIBUTING.md

-# Contributing to Bizzy Network
+# Contributing to The DAO Tool

 ## Welcome!